-There are a number of rules specific to how to distribute Qurbani meat, the first of which being that each able Muslim should donate one share.
+There are a number of rules specific to how to distribute Qurbani meat, the first of which is that each able Muslim should donate one share.

 Qurbani Meat Shares

-Animals must be able to be split into at least three shares: one share for the donor Qurbani is compulsory on, one share for the donor's friends, and one share for someone in need.
+Animals must be able to be split into at least three shares: one share for the donor Qurbani is compulsory, one share for the donor's friends, and one share for someone in need.

 Selecting Qurbani Animals